Building capacity for collaboration

 Clinical Trials Data Coordinating Center, Duke Clinical Research Institute

-Oversee the clinical trial infrastructure and work to accelerate the clinical trial process, establish a patient registry, and launch prevention and therapeutic multi-intervention studies for adults and children.
+Oversee the clinical trial infrastructure and launch prevention and therapeutic multi-intervention studies for adults.
 Learn more about Duke Clinical Research Institute’s role.